 Spring Skin Tips

-However, when the extreme cold weather fades away with the beginning of spring, it doesn’t necessarily mean that people with eczema are in the clear for experiencing severe flare-ups.
-Spring brings flowers and a massive increase in pollen and other allergens.
-This increase in environmental irritants is not great for anyone already struggling with the health of their skin, making the transition period from winter into spring another common time for eczema flare-ups.
+However, it also brings flowers and a massive increase in pollen and other allergens.
+This increase in environmental irritants is not great for anyone already struggling with the health of their skin, making the transition period from winter into spring a common time for eczema flare-ups.

 Eczema sufferers will know all too well that the itch is very real.
 From the moment you wake up in the morning to putting out the lights at night, it’s a constant struggle to fight the urge to itch your inflammation away.